odoo/odoo/doc/reference/cmdline.rst

 .. option:: --max-cron-threads <count>

     number of workers dedicated to cron jobs.
 Defaults to 2.
-The workers are threads in multithreading mode and processes in multiprocessing mode.
+The workers are threads in multi-threading mode and processes in multi-processing mode.

-    For multiprocessing mode, this is in addition to the HTTP worker processes.
+    For multi-processing mode, this is in addition to the HTTP worker processes.

 .. option:: -c <config>, --config <config>